pjpetersik/public_goods_game/README.md

 # Public goods game
-This repository contains code for a public goods game between cooperator and defectors (optional: loners) played by a random sampling of players.
-Later, I will incooporate a lattice model.
+This repository contains a modlue code for a public goods game (PGG) between cooperator and defectors (optional: loners).
+The PGG is either played with other randomely picked players from the set of all players (bucketModel) or when players are spatially aranged on a grid with players from their 3x3 neighborhood (latticeModel).
+Players can update their strategy using a probabilistic revision protocol by looking at a random player in the bucket or in the neighborhood, respectively.

 # Literature
 Hauert, C., De Monte, S., Hofbauer, J., and Sigmund, K. (2002a).
 Replicator